jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The phone is on the floor of the van.
 The charging cable is still connected.
 The video call is still running.
 Vans one and three want to know what just happened.

-We hear from the phone "Is anyone hurt!"
+We hear from the phone: "Is anyone hurt?"

 We check ourselves.
 We check each other.
 Nobody is hurt.
 Sam has a scrape on his arm from the seatbelt.
 That's it.